oppia/oppia-android/Working-on-UI.md

 2. Add two more characters at the start of color code of that view, for example if the item color code was `#999999` with 20% opacity value then the color code for that will be `#33999999`.
 Check [this](https://gist.github.com/lopspower/03fb1cc0ac9f32ef38f4) link for converting percentage to hex value.

 ### Blur effect
-Currently, we are not using blur effect in android code, so if the mock item does have a blur value than in that case optimise the android code in such a way that it does look almost like the mock without using the blur effect.
+Currently, we are using blur effect only over the locked chapters of an exploration.
+So if the mock item does have a blur value then in that case optimise the android code in such a way that it does look almost like the mock without using the blur effect.

 ### ImageView Aspect Ratio
 ImageView in android code uses aspect ratio of `4:3` or `16:9` mostly, though in some special cases it can be different.
-So based on the dimensions in mock, calculate the aspect ratio and use it accordingly in the code.
+So based on the dimensions in mock, calculate the aspect ratio (we can calculate that by getting the width and height from UI and just calculate the ratio which becomes the aspect ratio) and use it accordingly in the code.

 ### Bottom Margin in scrollable screens
 Almost in all scrollable screens there is bottom margin, make sure that your mock includes that as per mock.